argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 Second, if your are a Christian, look forward to the day when all sin is done and we are freed to worship God in perfect holiness for all eternity!!
 John’s Revelation concludes with a stirring account of this future day:

 > 1 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
-2 And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.3 And I heard a loud voice from the throne saying, “Behold, the dwelling place of God is with man.
+2 And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
+3 And I heard a loud voice from the throne saying, “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.
 4 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”

 This is our great hope!
 Yes our sin is heavy and costly, but it is not forever if we know Christ!
 It is a passing burden that has been atoned for by our great high priest.
 There will come a day when all is made new.
 When you and I will sing the glories of God face to face with our Creator.
 Because He has removed all barriers, all hindrances, all sin!
 Live in joyful expectation of this day and pray that God will keep you and sustain you so that we might all be together once more in eternity.